Create a Foolproof Crisis Communication Plan for Your Nonprofit

 Final Thoughts

 Nonprofit communications include how to address donors using donor management systems, compelling stories, and personalized communication tools.
-However, in a crisis, your communication plan will not only include your donors but organizational stakeholders, other members, the media, and the public at large.
+However, in a crisis, your communication plan will not only include your donors but also organizational stakeholders, other members, the media, and the public at large.

-Donorbox has written an article on how nonprofits could address communications during Covid-19.
 Your organization can use these tips to help form a crisis communication plan.
 You can also find a plethora of other useful blogs, guides, and resources on our Nonprofit Blog.
 Subscribe to our newsletter and we’ll send our best resources directly to your inbox every month.

-If your organization is looking to effectively manage all supporters in one place and create personalized communication plans for lasting relationships, Donorbox Donor Management is here to help!
+If your organization is looking to effectively manage all supporters in one place and create personalized communication plans for lasting relationships, Donorbox CRM is here to help!
 We also have a number of simple and affordable features for fundraising.
 Check them out on the website.
 Sign up for free to get started now!

 If you’d rather have a customized success package for better fundraising and donor acquisition, Donorbox Premium is what you need!
-Learn more here.

 Avatar photo